b1nch3f/LoveCalc/Readme.txt

 javac LCalc.java
 java LCalc<in.txt>out.txt

-Note: The in.txt file has the number of test cases and the string holding the names
+Note: The in.txt file has the number of test cases and the string holding the names.